 These tests are very accurate in showing whether or not the man is the biological father of a child.

-In some circumstances (such as where the mother has died), the testing can be done just on the child and the man who may be the father.
+In some circumstances (such as where the mother is unavailable for testing), the testing can be done just with the child and the man who may be the father.

-If DOR is helping to establish paternity for your child or helping to get paternity tests, we set up your paternity testing appointments.
+If DOR is helping to establish paternity for your child or helping to get paternity tests, we schedule your paternity test appointments.

 If you have safety concerns, you don't have to go together for testing.
-DOR can set up your appointments on different days.
-The child's appointment is scheduled with the mother.
+DOR can schedule your appointments on different days.

-Results are sent to both of you by mail.
+Results are sent to both parties by mail.

 Who pays for the paternity tests?